talkable/talkable-docs/source/samples/advanced_features/product_items.rst

         items: _talkable_purchase_items // Cart items declared in the example above },
       customer: {
-        email: '', // Required - email of the customer who issued a purchase.
+        email: '', // Required - Email of the customer who issued a purchase.
 Example: 'customer@example.com'
         traffic_source: '' // The source of the traffic driven to the campaign.
 Example: 'facebook' }
     };